ankitsejwal/covidplasma/README.md

 ---

-- This project is carried out in good faith in the hope of saving some lives.
+This project is carried out in good faith in the hope of saving some lives.

+---

+"Star" to check for updates.
+Will try to keep README.md updated for communication.